 Today’s ride is wonderful; a full day of very easygoing riding, through the small farming villages and forests to the east of Colmar.
 You will ride through the Vaubun-designed town of Neuf-Breisach (all of his fortified towns have been classified by UNESCO), with its typical protective walls and wheel-spoke design, before following a bike path over the Rhine River – au revoir to France, and hallo to Germany!
 You pass the old border crossing (before the European Union made them superfluous).
-Have some fun mixing up languages, while you explore the German medieval town of Breisach and get some lunch, before heading back over the river into France to finish your ride.
+Have some fun mixing up languages, while you explore the charming historic centre of ancient Breisach.
+Decide if you’d like to taste some German wines and get some lunch, before heading back over the river into France to finish your ride.
 The return ride is on another lovely bike path following a canal back into Colmar for a second night.
 Your final dinner is included this evening.

 After a final delicious breakfast, there are easy connections out of Colmar train station for your continued travels.
 Bon Voyage!